trust-net/dag-documentation/README.md

 * In any transaction, sum of "outgoing" values must be equal to sum of "incoming" values (preservation of total value)
 * A transaction that has an "outgoing" operation against a resource can only be submitted by the resource owner
 * A transaction that has an "incoming" operation against a resource can be submit by anyone
-* An resource's value scope would be constraints within all instances of an application (a.k.a. shard), so that a faulty application can not access and violate resources beloging to other shards
+* A resource's scope would be limited to an individual shard (i.e. all instances of an application), so that a faulty implementation of an application can not access and violate resources beloging to other shards
 * Application implementation will be responsible for "access control", i.e., making sure that an outbound value transfer (or any update in general) is only performed by eligible resource owner
-* DLT stack will provide interface for accessing resources visible withing the application scope, however stack does not have any visibility into actual content/value of those resources
+* DLT stack will provide interface for accessing resources in the application's scope, however stack does not have any visibility into actual content/value of those resources
-* DLT implies time consensus -- i.e., value of resources can change over time, however probability of them changing decreases significantly over time
+* DLT implies time consensus -- i.e., value of resources can change over time -- however, probability of them changing decreases significantly over time

 ## Submitter Sequencing Rules
-* Each Transaction will have a Submitter’s ID, Submitter’s Sequence and Submitter’s Last Transaction ID
+* Each Transaction will have a Submitter’s ID, Submitter’s Current Sequence and Submitter’s Last Transaction ID (a.k.a.
+Submitter Sequence)
-* A shard cannot have two transactions that have same Submitter ID and Submitter Sequence
+* Submitters are responsible for tracking and providing correct values for submitter's last transaction ID and current transaction sequence
-* Submitters are responsible to provide correct Sequence and Last Submitter Transaction ID (a.k.a.
-Submitter Sequencing)
+* Submitter sequencing is a strictly monotonically increasing sequence and submitter's last transaction ID links to a transaction history specific to the submitter
-* Submitter sequencing is a strictly monotonically increasing sequence and transaction history link specific to a submitter
+* A shard cannot have two transactions from same Submitter with same value for Submitter's Sequence
-* Submitters can maintain a common Submitter Sequencing across all shards (simple sequencing) or can use one for each shard (sharded sequencing)
+* Submitters can maintain a common Submitter Sequencing across all shards (simple sequencing) or can use separate one for each shard (sharded sequencing)

 ### Simple Sequencing
 ![Simple Sequencing][simple-seq]